 Paul Reubens will be considered eligible in the category of Best Performance by an Actor in a Leading Role in a Play for his performance in The Pee-wee Herman Show.

+Lily Rabe will be considered eligible in the category of Best Performance by an Actress in a Leading Role in a Play for her performance in The Merchant of Venice.
 Jeffrey Wright will be considered eligible in the category of Best Performance by an Actor in a Leading Role in a Play for his performance in A Free Man of Color.

 Santino Fontana and David Furr will be considered eligible in the category of Best Performance by an Actor in a Leading Role in a Play for their respective performances in The Importance of Being Earnest.